 Can Kellogg participants use the University's recreation facilities?

 Kellogg attendees who are enrolled as graduate students will pay fees that enable them to access Appalachian State University's recreation facilities, including pool, climbing wall, and exercise rooms and classes.
 At this writing we are investigating a fee-based option for non-student participants.

 Keep in mind that there are also numerous opportunities to participate in community-based yoga classes, and walking/running loops of varying distances have been mapped out in the area.
 The area is also known for road and mountain bicycling, and participants who choose to drive to campus may bring their own bicycles if they choose to do so.
 Bike rentals in town are also available.

 What type of weather can I expect in Boone during the summer?

-Wardrobe choices: casual attire is appropriate for seminar sessions.
+Wardrobe choices: Casual attire is appropriate for seminar sessions.
 Clothing for recreational activities may include comfortable shoes for walking/hiking, light jacket, shorts, swim suit.
 A light sweater may be needed in the classroom.
 Nights are cool –you will appreciate a warm blanket or sleeping bag in the dorm as the provided blanket is very light weight.
-NOTE: Boone has a Wal-Mart and K Mart, so you can purchase items you forget to bring or decide you really need.
+NOTE: Boone has a Wal-Mart, so you can purchase items you forget to bring or decide you really need.